Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 135. Google’s Toolbar Data

 Danny Goodwin of Search Engine Watch claims that Google uses toolbar data as a ranking signal.
-Nevertheless, except for page loading speed and malware, it’s an unknown fact of the kind of data they glean from toolbar.
+Nevertheless, except for page loading speed and malware, it’s an unknown fact of the kind of data they glean from the toolbar.